Polyarteritis Nodosa (PAN)

 Granulomatous inflammation does not occur.
 Intimal proliferation with secondary thrombosis and occlusion leads to organ and tissue infarction.
 Weakening of the muscular arterial wall may cause small aneurysms and arterial dissection.
 Healing can result in nodular fibrosis of the adventitia.

 Most commonly affected are the kidneys, skin, peripheral nerves, joints, muscles, and gastrointestinal tract.
 Less often affected are the liver and heart.
 Renal ischemia and infarction occur, but glomerulonephritis is not a feature of PAN.
-Purpura (usually resulting from small-vessel inflammation) is not a characteristic of PAN.
+Purpura (usually resulting from small-vessel inflammation) and lung parenchymal inflammation are not characteristic of PAN.

 PAN mimics many disorders.
 The course may be acute and prolonged, subacute and fatal after several months, or insidious, chronic, and debilitating.
 Symptoms of PAN depend mainly on location and severity of the arteritis and extent of secondary ischemia.
 Only one organ or organ system may be affected.